Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: ???
 DISCONTINUED

 - [CatServer](https://github.com/Luohuayu/CatServer) - A Server designed for Forge and Paper support not based on any other preexisting software.
+1.16.5 is now known as [LoliServer](https://github.com/Loli-Server/LoliServer1.16)
 Version: 1.12.2
+Currently Active

+- [LoliServer](https://github.com/Loli-Server/LoliServer1.16) - LoliServer is a 1.16.5 version of CatServer with more developers
+Version: 1.16.5
 Currently Active

 - [Kettle](https://github.com/KettleFoundation/Kettle) - A fork of Contigo that was updated to 1.12.2 and later 1.14.4 which adds support Paper and Forge Support.